fjp/fjp.github.io/collections/_design-patterns/template-method-pattern.md

 The Template Method Pattern is not always designed by inheritance, as shown in the following example.
 Instead many algorithms in Java and C++, for example `sort()` which implements the basic sorting algorithm for elements in a collection (List, Vector, HashMap, ...).
 For user defined types this method requires that the type implements the intferface `Comparable`, which declares a single method: `compareTo()`.
 This method is used by the algorithm in `sort()` to get the elements in the desired order.

+The Pattern is a great design tool for creating frameworks, where the framework controls how something gets done, but lets the user specify some details of the framework's algorithm behavior.
+For example the `paint()` method of Swing's  (Java GUI Toolkit) `JFrame` container needs to be implemented by a user-defined `Frame` class.

 The following example shows one possible implementation of the Template Method pattern.
 It is about producing coffee and tea.
 The steps for each beverage are similar: